 DATE SITUATIONS / ACTIONS UNDERTAKEN 03 July 2022 DSWD FO VI coordinated with the City Social Welfare and Development Office (CSWDO) of Himamaylan, Talisay and Bago City for additional prepositioning of goods.
-DSWD FO VI closely monitored the situation through coordination with PHIVOLCs and concerned local government units (LGUs) for any reports on displacement of families and relief needs through the Quick Response Teams (QRTs) and Action Teams deployed at the local level.
+DSWD FO VI closely monitored the situation through coordination with PHIVOLCs and concerned LGUs for any reports on displacement of families and relief needs through the Quick Response Teams (QRTs) and Action Teams deployed at the local level.